ch4r1i3b/bin2duck/README.md

 # bin2duck
-Inject binary files through the keyboard emulator 'USB Rubber Ducky'
+Inject binary files to windows using the keyboard emulator 'USB Rubber Ducky'